-This section includes specific B-5 ECEAP requirements that ensure use of a research-based and culturally relevant curriculum, which includes individualized planning for children's developmental needs.
+This section includes specific ECEAP requirements that ensure use of a research-based and culturally relevant curriculum, which includes individualized planning for children's developmental needs in a regular early childhood program.
 Lesson planning includes integrating all six areas of learning (social-emotional, physical, language, cognitive development, early literacy, mathematics), through developmentally appropriate, play-based experiences as part of the daily routine.
 This approach creates the foundation for a positive, well-rounded and engaging learning experience for young children.
-This area also includes the B-5 ECEAP requirements specific to inclusive environments, restraint, and no expulsion.
+This area also includes the ECEAP requirements specific to inclusive environments, restraint, and no expulsion.